Continental Subdivisions

 Southeastern Europe

-A region known for rugged mountains and coastal plains, a cuisine blending Mediterranean and Eastern European flavors, predominantly Orthodox Christianity and some Muslim influences, historic cities like Athens, Sarajevo, and Belgrade and the Plitvice Lakes National Park.
+A region known for rugged mountains and coastal plains, a cuisine blending Mediterranean and Eastern European flavors, Orthodox Christianity and Islamic influences, historic cities like Athens, Sarajevo, and Belgrade and the Plitvice Lakes National Park.

 North America